UA-112830647-1

 • Water purification Iodine tablets

-• Toiletry kit and be sure to include toilet paper stored in a plastic bag, hand wipes, and liquid hand sanitizer, towel, soap, etc.
+• Toiletry kit and be sure to include toilet paper stored in a plastic bag, hand wipes, liquid hand sanitizer, towel, soap, etc.

-Will somebody come to pick me up from the airport upon my arrival ?
+Will somebody come to pick me up from the airport upon my arrival?

 Can I extend my trek to Annapurna Base Camp?

 Yes, you can extend your trek to Annapurna Base Camp.
-However, it might get harder to extend the schedule in the peak seasons as our team members might be in a tight schedule.
+However, it might get harder to extend the schedule in the peak seasons as our team members might be on a tight schedule.
 But you can do it nevertheless and the price will be changed accordingly.

 Is there any risk of Altitude Sickness?

-No. There is little chances of risk of altitude sickness during Ghorepani Poon Hill Trek.
+No. There is little chance of risk of altitude sickness during the Ghorepani Poon Hill Trek.
 3000 m is the safe mark for altitude sickness and you will be crossing it only when you hike to Poon Hill.
 As you will not spend the night at that altitude, it will not be much of a problem.
 But you can always take precautions.

-What opportunities will I have for shower along the trek?
+What opportunities will I have for showering along the trek?

-Are the guesthouses heated ?
+Are the guesthouses heated?

 The guesthouse does not facilitate with heater or air conditioner.
-However as it gets colder above 3,500m, they do have facility of hitting the dining area by providing kerosene or metal heater.
+However as it gets colder above 3,500m, they do have the facility of hitting the dining area by providing kerosene or metal heater.
 USD 1 to USD 3 per person would be applicable to use this service and this is payable directly to the guesthouse.

-Where do we go to toilet along the trail ?
+Where do we go to the toilet along the trail?

 Wherever possible we utilize the toilet facilities provided by the tea houses/lodges on the trail.
 However, in case of emergency trekkers are recommended to find a private, scenic spot!

-What are the Toilet facilities in the tea house/guesthouse ?
+What are the Toilet facilities in the tea house/guesthouse?

-What is the best season for this trekking ?
+What is the best season for this trekking?

 Can I obtain a visa for Nepal upon arrival at the airport?

-How much additional money do I need per day ?
+How much additional money do I need per day?

 Can I use credit cards in the places I visit in trekking?

 Yes, you can use your credit card in Kathmandu and Pokhara, Once you are out of the cities, all you need is cash.
-Please change the currency in local Nepali Rupees before you go to the mountains
+Please change the currency to local Nepali Rupees before you go to the mountains

-What mode of transportation do you use ?
+What mode of transportation do you use?

 Is water provided and is there still water available at higher altitudes ?
-Is it filtered/boiled ?
+Is it filtered/boiled?

 Bottled water is easily available at the lodges and tea houses.
 You can buy bottled water at the cost of USD 2 to USD 3 per litter.
 You can also drink the normal tap or spring water if you bring the purifying aid with you.

-What immunizations will I need ?
+What immunizations will I need?

 Start Date End Date Price in USD Availability Booking Note